-This command displays all currently active tags, and what part of the configuration actually activates them cmt -public show uses
+This command displays all currently active tags, and what part of the configuration actually activates them

 • uses

 This command displays the use graph fo the current package.
 Private sections of used packages are reached and considered.
 This behavior can be changed to effectively hide the private sections in used packages by using the -public modifier